BukyChimeh/Buky-s-Portfolio/README.md

 The data was imported to Power BI for analysis and visualization, with additional measures added to the dataframe.

 ## Reports and Insights;
-* The insights show that on average, the most expensive state to live in, is the
+* The insights show that on average, the most expensive and least expensive state to live in.
+It also shows the average price of a property in those States.